the-events-calendar/the-events-calendar/readme.txt

 Send it to us and we would be <a href="mailto:pro@tri.be">happy to review it</a> and give you feedback!
 Then put it up on the .org repo for everyone to appreciate!

+== Installation ==

+= Install & Activate =

+Installing the plugin is easy.
+Just follow these steps:

+1. From the dashboard of your site, navigate to Plugins --> Add New.
+2. Select the Upload option and hit "Choose File."
+3. When the popup appears select the the-events-calendar-x.x.zip file from your desktop.
+(The 'x.x' will change depending on the current version number).
+4. Follow the on-screen instructions and wait as the upload completes.
+5. When it's finished, activate the plugin via the prompt.
+A message will show confirming activation was successful.
+A link to access the calendar directly on the frontend will be presented here as well.

+That's it!
+Just configure your settings as you see fit, and you're on your way to creating events in style.
+Now that you're all set up and ready to go…how about checking out the <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/?ref=tec-readme">new user primer</a> to familiarize yourself with what's in store?

+If you're unclear about the installation process or get stuck, check out our <a href="http://tri.be/downloading-installing-activating-the-events-calendar-2-0-pro-2-0/?ref=tec-readme">simple video</a> which walks you through the process.
+Still having trouble from there?
+See the [Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) for more troubleshooting ideas.

+= Requirements =

+* PHP 5.2 or above
+* WordPress 3.3 or above

 == Screenshots ==

 1. Calendar View